 The application process

 We particularly encourage interdisciplinary proposals which bring together multiple humanities subject areas or multiple humanities methodologies.
-The IMS has adopted a broad definition of interdisciplinarity, using one or both of the following descriptions:

 Once you have spoken to us, you can apply online, at the point of application you will need to provide the following documentation:

-- two academic references (if you are intending to apply for scholarships, please be aware, and make your referees aware, that these references may also be used for your scholarships application)
+- two academic references (if you are intending to apply for scholarships, please be aware, and make your referees aware, that these references may also be used for your scholarships application).

-- a copy of your undergraduate degree transcript, listing all courses and marks achieved with a final classification and, if necessary, an explanation of the marking scheme
+- a copy of your undergraduate degree transcript, listing all courses and marks achieved with a final classification and, if necessary, an explanation of the marking scheme.

-- a copy of your masters certificate or transcript (or if you haven't yet finished your MA, please send details of your courses and marks so far)
+- a copy of your masters certificate or transcript (or if you haven't yet finished your MA, please send details of your courses and marks so far).

 - a detailed research proposal on your intended topic (maximum of 1,000 words).